UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ### Adding deletions using a Python script

-This is a good opportunity to show how the Python scripting library can be used for tasks such as this.
+This is a good opportunity to show how the Python scripting library can be used for repetitive tasks such as this.

 First, follow the [installation instructions](https://github.com/UC-Davis-molecular-computing/scadnano-python-package).

 Save the file using the "Save" button.
-We assume it named `24_helix_rectangle.dna`.
+Name it `24_helix_rectangle.dna`.

-Next, put a file named `add_deletions_to_24_helix_rectangle.py` in the same folder, and give the file this content:
+Next, put a Python file named `add_deletions_to_24_helix_rectangle.py` in the same folder, with this content:

 ```python
 import scadnano as sc